NCAR/DART/docs/pages/Getting_Started.md

 quantities in `obs_kind_mod.f90`.
 The first and second column often match, but as shown in the last line this need not be the case.
 The third column must be the keyword COMMON_CODE which tells the preprocess program to automatically generate all necessary interface code for this type.
 COMMON_CODE also implicitly means the "model_interpolate()" routine is used as the forward operator.

-:dart: *NOTE*: to add a new quantity, the `DARTHOME/assimilation_code/modules/observations/DEFAULT_obs_kind_mod.F90` file must be edited to include a unique integer identifier for the quantity.

 <span id="complexObs" class="anchor"></span> [](#complexObs)
 ### Obs definitions for observations needing special handling